dwbrown/Markov/README.md

     "b[?$]*" -> "b[$]?*"  ; state b: reverse characters until done

 For each transformation, The string before the -> is the pattern string, the string after the -> is the replacement string.
-The pattern string and the replacement string may use as delimiters single quotes like 'abc', double quotes like "abc", or vertical bars like |abc|.
+The pattern string and the replacement string may be enclosed in double quotes like "abc", single quotes like 'abc', or vertical bars like |abc|.
 The delimiter may not appear inside the string, and the pattern and replacement strings may not contain end of lines (but may contain the "~" character, which matches an end-of-line in the input file).
 Comments start with a ";" character and extend to the end of the line.
-Any number of spaces, end of lines or comments may appear before or after the match or replacement strings.
+Any number of spaces, end of lines or comments may appear before or after the pattern or replacement strings.

 At each transformation step, the result of the previous transformation